-These numbers do not include the number or value of shares of restricted stock awarded during 1996 in connection with the Company's Long-Term Incentive Plan (1993-1995), the values of which are included in the amounts reported in the "LTIP Payout" column for each listed individual in this table.
+stock awarded during 1996 in connection with the Company's Long-Term Incentive Plan (1993-1995), during 1997 in connection with the Company's Long-Term Incentive Plan (1994-1996) or during 1998 in connection with the Company's Executive Long-Term Incentive Plan (3-Year Bonus Plan) (collectively, the "Long-Term Incentive Plans"), the values of which are included in the amounts reported in the "LTIP Payouts" column in this table for the applicable year for each listed individual.

-- <F2> Under the Company's Long-Term Incentive Plan (1993-1995), amounts payable under the plan are paid (i) in cash equal to 50% of the amount payable, and (ii) in shares of restricted stock that have a market value, on the date the cash payment is made, equal to 140% of the remaining 50% payable under the plan.
-The dollar amounts reported in this column for 1995 reflect the cash payment and the market value of the shares of restricted stock on the date of payment.
+- (2) Under the Company's Long-Term Incentive Plans, amounts payable under the plans are paid (i) in cash equal to 50% of the amount payable and (ii) in shares of restricted stock that have a market value, on the date the cash payment is made, equal to 140% of the remaining 50% payable under the plan (i.e. 70% of the calculated bonus amount).
+The dollar amounts reported in this column reflect the cash payment and the market value of the shares of restricted stock on the date of payment.
 Shares of restricted stock are granted under the Company's existing plans that provide for such awards.
-The restrictions lapse with respect to onethird of the shares on each anniversary of the date of grant over a three-year period.
-Pursuant to the plan, the Company granted 25,158 shares of restricted stock to key management employees with respect to amounts payable under the plan for the three-year performance period ended December 30, 1995. - <F3> Except for additional amounts separately noted for some individuals, the compensation listed in this column for 1995 consisted of: (i) Company contributions to the accounts of the named executive officers under Wolverine's 401(k) Savings Plan as follows: \$7,500 for Mr. Bloom; \$7,500 for Mr. Duffy; \$7,500 for Mr. Estes; \$7,500 for Mr. Gulis; and \$7,500 for Mr. O'Donovan; and (ii) payments made by Wolverine for the premiums on certain life insurance policies as follows: \$5,203 for Mr. Bloom; \$2,418 for Mr. Duffy; \$1,127 for Mr. Gulis; and \$3,373 for Mr. O'Donovan.
-No payments of insurance premiums were made on behalf of Mr. Estes.

-<F4> Includes one-third of the outstanding principal balance (\$34,330) of a three-year, interest-free loan made to Mr. Bloom pursuant to his amended and restated employment agreement which was forgiven by the Company because the Company achieved its targeted performance goals under the annual bonus plan.
+The restrictions lapse with respect to one-third of the shares on each anniversary of the date of grant.
+Pursuant to these plans, the Company granted 39,225 shares of restricted stock to key management employees with respect to amounts payable for the 3-year performance period ended January 3, 1998. - (3) The compensation listed in this column for 1997 consisted of: (i) Company contributions to the accounts of the named executive officers under Wolverine's 401(k) Savings Plan as follows: \$4,750 for Mr. Bloom; \$4,750 for Mr. Duffy; \$4,750 for Mr. Gulis; \$4,750 for Mr. Krueger; and \$4,750 for Mr. O'Donovan; and (ii) payments made by Wolverine for the premiums on certain life insurance policies as follows: \$5,203 for Mr. Bloom; \$2,854 for Mr. Duffy; \$1,946 for Mr. Gulis; \$2,602 for Mr. Krueger; and \$3,373 for Mr. O'Donovan. - (4) Includes one-third of the outstanding principal balance (\$34,330) of a 3-year, interest-free loan made to Mr. Bloom pursuant to his amended and restated employment agreement which was forgiven by the Company because the Company achieved its targeted performance goals under the annual bonus plan for 1997. - (5) This compensation consisted of imputed income from a 3-year, interest-free loan made to Mr. Bloom pursuant to his amended and restated employment agreement. - (6) Includes one-third of the outstanding principal balance (\$34,330) of a 3-year, interest-free loan made to Mr. Bloom pursuant to his amended and restated employment agreement which was forgiven by the Company because the Company achieved its targeted performance goals under the annual bonus plan for 1996. - (7) This compensation consisted of imputed income from a 3-year, interest-free loan made to Mr. Bloom pursuant to his amended and restated employment agreement.